 As a first step, the appropriate court of jurisdiction should be determined.
-RCW 13.04.030 should be consulted.
-By statute, the juvenile court has original jurisdiction for criminal offenses committed by youths 17 years or younger, unless the juvenile is sixteen or seventeen years old and the alleged offense is:
+Consult RCW 13.04.030 and 13.40.110 for clarification.
+By statute, the juvenile court has original jurisdiction for criminal offenses committed by youths of 17 years or younger.